Sir Gobardhan

-Sir Gobardhan (or Seer Goverdhanpur) is a census town in Varanasi tehsil of Varanasi district in the Indian state of Uttar Pradesh.
+Sir Gobardhan (or Seer Govardhan) is a census town in Varanasi tehsil of Varanasi district in the Indian state of Uttar Pradesh.
 The census town & village falls under the Shir Goverdhanpur gram panchayat.
 Sir Gobardhan Census town & village is about 13 kilometers South of Varanasi railway station, 323 kilometers South-East of Lucknow and 3.5 kilometers South-East of Banaras Hindu University main gate.
 It is of historical significance as it is birthplace of Sant Sri Guru Ravidas.
 Shri Guru Ravidass Janam Asthan at Seer Goverdhanpur is main pilgrimage place for Ravidasis worldwide.

 Demography

 Sir Gobardhan has families with a total population of 11,350.
 Sex ratio of the census town is 875 and child sex ratio is 914.
 Uttar Pradesh state average for both ratios is 912 and 902 respectively.